Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Failure of semi-Markov process description on two interacting two-level atoms

 Assume a quantum jump or collapse occurs at this moment.
 The wave function after collapse is proportional to the jump operator acting on Eq.~(\ref{expandedwavefunctionoftwointeractingtwolevelatoms}).
 For example, if the jump operator is $|1\rangle \langle 2|_1$, the collapsed wave function is proportional to

-Obviously, this wave function is not discretely distributed.
+Evidently, this wave function is not discretely distributed.
 In particular, the collapsed quantum system retains its previous ``memory'' through the time-dependent coefficients $c_{21}$ and $c_{22}$.
-That is, the possibility of the next jump is influenced by the previous jump before the current one.
-Therefore, it is inappropriate to describe the quantum jump trajectories of the quantum system consisting of two interacting two-level atoms as a semi-Markov process.
+That is, the possibility of the next jump is affected by earlier quantum jumps.
+Therefore, describing the quantum jump trajectories of the quantum system consisting of two interacting two-level atoms as a semi-Markov process is inappropriate.